WHAT WE BELIEVE

 Jesus is the only way to God.

 There is no other way of salvation.
 By trusting in Jesus, we are saved from the curse and penalty of sin and can enjoy an abundant, eternal life that begins when we believe.
-This gift of salvation is available to any person who trust in Jesus Christ and accepts Christ’s offer of forgiveness for sin.
+This gift of salvation is available to any person who trusts in Jesus Christ and accepts Christ’s offer of forgiveness for sin.

 It’s the believer’s journey in becoming more Christlike that starts at the point of salvation.